The Power BI service and Power BI Embedded in Azure are coming together to offer a single API for embedding your dashboards and reports.

 This means you will have one API surface, a consistent set of capabilities and access to the latest Power BI features – such as dashboards, gateways and app workspaces – when embedding your content.

-The Power BI REST APIs are being updated to allow for the use of an embed token.
-This will allow you to embed dashboards and reports into your customer application and give you the control of managing your users and mapping them to a Power BI service user.
+The Power BI REST APIs have been updated to allow for both scenarios against the Power BI service.
+This will allow you to embed dashboards and reports into your custom application, using the same API to either service Power BI users (user owns data) or non-Power BI users (app owns data).

+Embedding for Power BI users is the functionality that has been available with the Power BI service.
 You can continue to embed content from the Power BI service into your applications using the REST API.
-This requires that the you sign into the Power BI service when you want to view your content in the application.
-For more information on how to do this, see the following.
+This requires that the end user of your application sign into the Power BI service when you want to view your content in the application.
+Once your end user signs in, they will only have access to dashboards and reports that have been shared with them in the Power BI service.

-To embed dashboards, reports and tiles, you would use the same APIs that you did without an embed token.
-When the new embedding updates are rolled out, we will update these steps with how to use an embed token.
+To embed dashboards, reports and tiles, you would use the same APIs that you would use for embedding with Power BI users.

-While embedding has a dependency on the Power BI service, there is not a dependecy on Power BI for the users of your application when using an embed token.
+While embedding has a dependency on the Power BI service, there is not a dependecy on Power BI for the users of your application.
 They do not need to sign up for Power BI to view the embedded content in your application.

 How to migrate Power BI Embedded workspace collection content to Power BI